-ORMHOF would like to welcome and congratulate our newest inductees!
+ORMHOF would like to congratulate and welcome our newest Inductees!

 Reno, Nevada (July 11, 2016) – The Off-Road Motorsports Hall of Fame (ORMHOF) is proud to announce the Class of 2016.
 Twenty members of the off-road community met to evaluate a record number of nominations and have selected the following individuals to be inducted into the Off-Road Motorsports Hall of Fame for 2016: Land use advocate Don Amador, racing pioneer Bud Feldkamp, Trackside Photo’s Jim Ober, five time Baja 1000 winner Larry Ragland and racing team innovator Tracy Valenta.

 Don Amador (land use advocate) Don currently serves as the Western Representative for the Blue Ribbon Coalition and is owner of Quiet Warrior Racing, a recreation consulting company.
 Don has designed political and legislative strategies on both the state and national level to combat unnecessary restrictions on off-road sports.

 He has ridden thousands of miles of roads and trails to better understand the needs of enthusiasts who love motorsports.
 His mastery of the administrative, legislative and political processes that make this country run is unmatched in the off-road world.
 Don attends countless meetings, writes official comment letters on hundreds of issues every year, blogs nearly daily on off-road issues and updates, and sets a standard for other land use activists to follow.